humanprotocol/hmt-escrow/CONTRIBUTING.md

 # Contributing
+## hCaptcha Open Source Guidelines
+### Introduction
+We want to embrace a vibrant open source community.
+On top of that we believe programming together is the best way to interview.
+If you want to work for hCaptcha, the best way to do that is to start working on bounty labeled issues found at our Open Source Project Dashboard.
+To make it worth your while, each bounty is valued between $100, $200 or $400 depending on the scope of the task (small, medium or large).
+We pay only via PayPal.
+Project
+Main repository we are starting the bounty program with is hmt-escrow.
+The project is divided into two main modules: python and solidity.

+### Solidity
+The solidity project is based on truffle.
+The smart contracts can be found from the contracts/ folder.
+Python
+The python part of the project is to act as a wrapper for the smart contracts since the main way we use the smart contracts is via python.
+You can find the python related part of the project inside the hmt_escrow/ folder.
+Development
+We encourage using Docker as the main way to develop since it assembles all the solidity and python dependencies together neatly.
+Docker will be especially handy when developing python related modules.
+If you are only developing smart contract related features, a local ganache together with truffle should be sufficient.

+### The First Issue
+We don’t want multiple people working on the same task.
+That’s why it’s important to let us know in the issue two things:

+A comment that you want to give it a shot
+An estimate how long you think it will take you

+We will be checking on issues frequently to see if people are working on them.
+If 24-48 hours goes by without any comment, we will be giving it to someone else that wants to work on the bounty.

+### The First Pull Request
+So you created a Pull Request and want to merge your code to the master.
+Great!
+The first thing we’ll want you to do is sign a CLA (Contributor License Agreement).
+Otherwise we can’t accept your code changes.
+We will remind you when you open the PR about this.

+Once the PR has been merged and if it was a bounty labeled Issue, we will DM you for your bounty.
+At this point we might also contact you on a possible job opportunity.
+If not, keep working on more bounties.

 ## Advice for new contributors
 Small tasks get merged easier as the scope of changes won't require wider review.
 We recommend starting with these.